 The honest framework, because “wait” is not always the right answer:

-Before you book any of these, check what you will actually pay to register it in your state with our Road Tax Calculator, compare your options against our top cars under ₹15 lakh shortlist, sanity-check safety in our safest cars in India guide, and if you are also looking at other brands, see our upcoming Maruti cars in India 2026 and upcoming Mahindra cars in India 2026 guides.
+Before you book any of these, check what you will actually pay to register it in your state with our Road Tax Calculator, compare your options against our top cars under ₹15 lakh shortlist, sanity-check safety in our safest cars in India guide, and if you are also looking at other brands, see our upcoming Maruti cars in India 2026 and upcoming Mahindra cars in India 2026 guides, or the full upcoming cars in India 2026 hub for every brand.

 Frequently asked questions

 Which upcoming Hyundai car should I wait for in 2026?
 For most buyers, the one worth watching is the Inster, Hyundai’s small affordable electric car expected late in 2026 at roughly ₹11 to 13 lakh.
-The Bayon compact crossover is the other genuinely new 2026 launch.
+The Bayon, a new SUV now expected to be nearly Creta-sized, is the other genuinely new 2026 launch, around the festive season.
 The all-new Creta is the biggest car coming, but it is an early-2027 launch, so it is not a 2026 buy.

 Has the new Hyundai Venue launched yet?
 Yes.
-The new-generation Venue went on sale in late 2025 from around ₹7.90 lakh ex-showroom, with twin 12.3-inch screens, ventilated seats, a 360-degree camera and Level 2 ADAS.
+The new-generation Venue went on sale in late 2025, currently from ₹7.99 lakh ex-showroom, with twin 12.3-inch screens, ventilated seats, a 360-degree camera and Level 2 ADAS.
 Many “upcoming Hyundai” lists still show it as coming soon, but it is already in showrooms, so there is nothing to wait for.

 When is the all-new Hyundai Creta launching in India?
 The all-new Creta is expected to be revealed towards the end of 2026, with the actual launch in early 2027.
 It is tipped to be bigger, ride on a new platform and offer a hybrid engine for the first time.
 If you need a car in 2026, the current Creta is still an excellent buy, only wait if you can hold into 2027.

 What is the cheapest upcoming or new Hyundai?
-Among current cars, the Exter facelift is the cheapest Hyundai, on sale from around ₹5.79 lakh ex-showroom.
+Among current cars, the Exter facelift is the cheapest Hyundai, on sale from ₹5.80 lakh ex-showroom.
 Among genuinely upcoming cars, the Inster electric car is expected from around ₹11 lakh in late 2026.

 Should I buy a Hyundai now or wait for the new ones?
 Buy now if you need a car within three months and a current Hyundai fits, especially since the new Venue, the Verna and Exter facelifts and the Creta Electric are all already on sale.
 Wait only if you specifically want the Inster EV or Bayon later in 2026, or the all-new Creta in 2027.
 Confirm prices and dates with your dealer, as pre-launch figures often shift.